mapbox/mapbox-gl-js/PULL_REQUEST_TEMPLATE.md

 <!--
 Hello!
 Thanks for contributing.
-To get your PR merged quickly, please complete the following checklist:
+To help your PR be most easily reviewed, please complete the following checklist:
 -->